HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/tagging_rating/tag_rate_defn.md

 -   **Tagging**

     Tagging means assigning keywords as metadata to resources to describe or evaluate the content of these resources.
 These keywords are tags.
-For example, a user can apply the tag websphere to a page that provides information about IBM WebSphere products.
+For example, a user can apply the tag <samp class="tag-example">dx</samp> to a page that provides information about HCL Digital Experience products.
 Tagging content provides users the ability to describe, and better categorize, resources.
 By tagging content, users make it easier to find and highlight the importance or quality of content, which, in turn, benefits the other users in the knowledge-sharing community.
 Tagging provides better search results, as the search criteria is descriptive and users do not have to scan the content for the keywords.

     A user typically assigns more than just one tag to a single resource.
-For example, a user can assign a book the tags portal, web20, and computer\_science.
+For example, a user can assign a book the tags <samp class="tag-example">portal</samp>, <samp class="tag-example">web20</samp>, and <samp class="tag-example">computer\_science</samp>.
 This allows for multiple ways of finding the book, like putting multiple copies of the same book on different shelves.

     Tagging has become one of the most popular techniques to allow users and entire user communities to classify, organize, and structure content autonomously.
 By tagging content users add valuable meta information and even lightweight semantics to Web content.
 Tagging allows non-expert users to develop folksonomies that categorize content available in the system.